-Suspended Cowboys running back Ezekiel Elliott getting emergency hearing: source
+Ezekiel Elliott’s attorneys cite tight NFL roster deadline in emergency hearing

-Attorneys for Dallas Cowboys star Ezekiel Elliott are set for an emergency hearing in federal court in New York as they try again to stop the running back's six-game suspension over domestic violence allegations, a person with direct knowledge of the situation told The Associated Press on Monday night.
+Attorneys for Dallas Cowboys star Ezekiel Elliott requested an emergency hearing in federal court in New York on Tuesday on the belief that the running back's six-game suspension over domestic violence allegations would be in place for at least a week without further legal intervention.

-Elliott's legal team filed a request for a temporary restraining order Monday and will get a hearing Tuesday in the Southern District of New York, the person told the AP on condition of anonymity because the filing hadn't been made public.
+Elliott's legal team and NFL lawyers were set for an afternoon hearing in the Southern District of New York, about two hours before what Elliott's attorneys believed was a deadline for active rosters to be set for the Cowboys' game Sunday at San Francisco.
+U.S. District Judge Paul Crotty was set to hear arguments because the presiding judge, Katherine Polk Fialla, was out of town.

+In their request for a temporary restraining order and preliminary injunction, Elliott's attorneys said NFL procedure required rosters to be set by 4 p.m.
+Eastern time Tuesday.
+NFL spokesman Brian McCarthy said there is no such deadline from the league's perspective.

+NFL Players Association attorneys, working on Elliott's behalf, also said the league had already informed Elliott that he couldn't practice or play this week.
+The Cowboys returned to work Tuesday after their bye week and will have their first full practice Wednesday.

+Elliott was suspended in August by Commissioner Roger Goodell after the league concluded following a yearlong investigation that he had several physical confrontations in the summer of 2016 with Tiffany Thompson, his girlfriend at the time.
+Prosecutors in Columbus, Ohio, decided not to pursue the case in the city where Elliott starred for Ohio State, citing conflicting evidence, but the NFL did its own investigation and announced the six-game punishment.
+That has led to weeks of court filings, with NFLPA lawyers contending that league investigators withheld key evidence from Commissioner Roger Goodell and that the hearing was unfair because arbitrator Harold Henderson refused to call Goodell and Thompson as witnesses.

-Last year's NFL rushing leader is suspended for Sunday's game at San Francisco after a federal appeals court overturned an injunction that had allowed him to play this season.
+The NFL placed Elliott on the suspended list Friday, a day after a federal appeals court overturned a Texas court's injunction that had allowed him to play this season.

 The case is shifting to New York because the 5th U.S. Circuit Court of Appeals in New Orleans ordered the dismissal of Elliott's lawsuit in Texas.
-Elliott's attorneys have indicated they are still pursuing the case with the New Orleans court.

-The person told the AP that U.S. District Judge Paul Crotty would hear arguments Tuesday in New York because the presiding judge, Katherine Polk Fialla, is out of town.

-Elliott was suspended in August by Commissioner Roger Goodell after the league concluded following a yearlong investigation that he had several physical confrontations in the summer of 2016 with Tiffany Thompson, his girlfriend at the time.

-NFL Players Association attorneys, working on Elliott's behalf, indicated in an earlier filing Monday that they intended to seek a temporary restraining order and preliminary injunction through the New York court.
+The 5th Circuit on Tuesday denied an NFLPA request to recall the mandate telling the Texas court to vacate the injunction and dismiss the case.
+Depending on the outcome in New York, Elliott's attorneys could still seek a rehearing with a larger panel of the appeals court, which they have indicated they would do.

-A three-judge panel on the appeals court ruled by a 2-1 vote last week that Elliott's attorneys filed the Texas lawsuit prematurely because an arbitrator had yet to decide on the running back's appeal through the NFL.
-Because the lawsuit was premature, the court vacated the injunction and tossed the lawsuit.
+A three-judge panel of the appeals court ruled 2-1 last week that Elliott's attorneys filed the Texas lawsuit prematurely because the arbitrator had yet to decide on the running back's appeal through the NFL.
 Elliott's attorneys have argued in subsequent filings that the dissenting judge in New Orleans agreed with the Texas judge's findings that the NFL appeal was unfair to Elliott.

-NFLPA lawyers contended that league investigators withheld key evidence from Goodell and said the hearing was unfair because arbitrator Harold Henderson refused to call Goodell and Thompson as witnesses.

 In successfully arguing the case in Texas, Elliott's attorneys contended that he would suffer irreparable harm, one of the requirements for an injunction, because the suspension couldn't be undone even if he only served one game without a proper hearing of the entire case in federal court.